ali0003433/predict-by-issue-prioritization/README.md

-# Predicting 2016 Presidential candidate vote using issue prioritization
+# Using an individual's prioritization of issues to predict their 2016 vote
 This project uses voters' prioritization of political issues to predict their 2016 Presidential Campaign voting behavior.

 #### -- Project Status: Active